BestCoffeeMakersInfo☕️

 High Altitude

-If you live in a high-altitude environment you can push the pod and carafe icon buttons together until you see a little teeny mountain icon in the window.
+If you live in a high-altitude environment, you can push the pod and carafe icon buttons together until you see a little teeny mountain icon in the window.

 Single-Serve Side

 Of course, this one won’t disappoint either….since that’s what Keurig is famous for!
-This part contains a k-cup holder assembly so you can use pods or your own grounds alternatively with the reusable filter of your choice.
+This part contains a K-cup holder assembly so that you can use pods or your own grounds alternatively with the reusable filter of your choice.
 No proprietary restrictions to worry about…also the “strong” button will let you kick the flavor up a notch.

-You have another good advantage of being able to have few limits on cup height.
-Remove the drip tray and you can get the proprietary tumbler segued in nicely.
-No splashback reports have been heard from regarding “normal” sized mugs.
-Just as with the carafe side, you have brew size settings of 6, 8, 10 and 12.As an important point to make, the single serve side brews independently of the other, you can’t brew a pot and a carafe at the same time.
+You have another good advantage of having few limits on cup height.
+Remove the drip tray, and you can get the proprietary tumbler segued in nicely.
+No splashback reports have been heard regarding “normal” sized mugs.
+Just as with the carafe side, you have brew size settings of 6, 8, 10, and 12.
+As an important point to make, the single-serve side brews independently of the other; you can’t brew a pot and a carafe simultaneously.

 Compatible Accessories